Angular Javascript Frontend Framework - Part 14 (Add a search feature to your app)

 Wire up search field and button to search action

 The HomeComponent already contains an input field that you will use to capture input from the user.
-That string text will be used to filter the results.

-• Update the HomeComponent template to include a template variable in the input called #filter.
-(Can be seen as “tagging” the field for later reference)
+HomeComponenttemplate to include a template variable in the input called#filter.
+(Can be seen as “tagging” the field for later reference) - Next, update the component template to attach an event handler to the “search” button.

 File src/app/home/home.component.ts: